BairArt

 dreams (are for the living) - MOEMOEA (no te feia ora)

-Is it all pointless?
+is it all pointless?

 Antonius Block: “No man can live faced with death knowing everythings nothingness”.
+Death: “Most people reflect neither on death nor nothingness”.

 Acrylics 100 x 100 cm

-WOMAN WITH PURPLE HAT AND GOLDEN EARRINGS
+WOMAN WITH PURPLE HAT AND GOLDEN EARRING

 I was commissioned to make this portrait in the style of Vermer’s “Girl with a pearl earring” but with artistic freedom and another model, my wife.